Scenarios

 Occupation-name concepts

-An occupation-name concept becomes depreacted with a replaced-by reference
+An occupation-name concept becomes depreacted with one replaced-by reference

 There are several situations that can lead to a concept becoming deprecated and replaced by a new or another already existing concept.
 For example, it could be that a new concept with a broader scope replaces the previous concept.